 What do you do when you discover the cracks in the walls are sinking your new home dreams

 Imagine the excitement of buying a new home: the perfect pad to create special memories.
 Then before long, that milestone moment quickly turns to horror when you discover your dream is sinking – quite literally.
-That nightmare has been the reality for homeowners across two Sydney suburbs who have been left with potentially worthless properties and a whole lot of sunken hopes as a result of subsidence issues.
+That nightmare has been the reality for homeowners in a Sydney suburb who have been left with potentially worthless properties and a whole lot of sunken hopes as a result of subsidence issues.
 So how can you avoid the same sinking feeling?

 Global property giant Lendlease branded its development at Jordan Springs near Penrith in Sydney’s west as contemporary living in the “ultimate family neighbourhood”.
 More recently though, they have embarked on an extraordinary buy back offer after cracks and other serious defects including subsidence put some properties at risk of sinking.
 Alleged insufficient compacting of the former landfill site has been blamed.

 Lendlease said its extensive geotechnical investigations over two years had revealed “excessive ground settlement issues” had affected around 90 homes in the precinct.
 It has extended an offer to buy back or repair the impacted homes.

 There’s no need to crack up over every gap in the wall